 The nucleon spin problem is still an outstanding issue in QCD.
 The problem originated from the European Muon Collaboration (EMC) experiment which indicated that the contribution of the quark spin to the proton spin was only 25\% of the theoretical prediction in the quark model.
 To settle this issue, a more precise determination of both the quark and glue contributions to the nucleon spin are necessary.
 But in addition to the increased experimental precision, it is a difficult issue to address theoretically as well.
 In this regard, lattice determinations of the momentum and angular momentum are indispensable.

-Recent lattice calculations of the quark orbital angular momenta in the connected insertion have been carried out for the connected insertions~\cite{Mathur:1999uf,Hagler:2003jd,Bratt:2010jn,Brommel:2007sb}, and it was shown to be small in quenched calculations~\cite{Mathur:1999uf} and near zero in dynamical fermion calculations~\cite{Hagler:2003jd,Bratt:2010jn} due to the cancellation between the $u$ and $d$ quarks.
-Gluon helicity distribution $\Delta G(x)/G(x)$ from COMPASS and STAR experiments is found to be close to zero~\cite{Stolarski:2010zz,Djawotho:2013pga}.
+Recent lattice calculations of the quark orbital angular momenta in the connected insertion have been carried out for the connected insertions~\cite{Mathur:1999uf,Hagler:2003jd,Bratt:2010jn,Brommel:2007sb,Syritsyn:2011vk,Sternbeck:2012rw,Alexandrou:2013joa,Alexandrou:2016mni}, and it was shown to be small in quenched calculations~\cite{Mathur:1999uf} and near zero in dynamical fermion calculations~\cite{Hagler:2003jd,Bratt:2010jn} due to the cancellation between the $u$ and $d$ quarks.
+The disconnected insertion contribution is also investigated on the lattice using dynamical fermions but the signal is noisy~\cite{Abdel-Rehim:2013wlz}.
+The Gluon helicity distribution $\Delta G(x)/G(x)$ from COMPASS and STAR experiments was found to be close to zero~\cite{Stolarski:2010zz,Djawotho:2013pga} while the evidence of a non-zero $\Delta G(x)$ is confirmed recenetly~\cite{deFlorian:2014yva,Nocera:2014gqa}.
 Additionally, it has been argued based on analysis of single-spin asymmetry in unpolarized lepton scattering from a transversely polarized nucleon that the glue orbital angular momentum vanishes~\cite{Brodsky:2006ha}, leaving us a in a `Dark Spin' scenario.